-FSearch is a GTK+3, open-source, performance-focused search utility for GNU/Linux and Unix-like Operating Systems.
+FSearch is a GTK+3, open-source, performance-focused search utility for Linux operating systems.
 It is inspired by Everything Search Engine so it instantly locates files and folders by filename and it is written in C so it boasts amazing speeds – a feature its users love about it the most.

 It features a modern, customizable GUI with toolbars and a responsive, themeable app window.